Skip to main content

 Functions for Searching in Strings

-Functions in this section also assume that the searched string and the search string are single-byte encoded text.
+Functions in this section also assume that the searched string (referred to in this section as haystack) and the search string (referred to in this section as needle) are single-byte encoded text.
 If this assumption is violated, no exception is thrown and results are undefined.
 Search with UTF-8 encoded strings is usually provided by separate function variants.
 Likewise, if a UTF-8 function variant is used and the input strings are not UTF-8 encoded text, no exception is thrown and the results are undefined.
-Note that no automatic Unicode normalization is performed, you can use the normalizeUTF8*() functions for that.
+Note that no automatic Unicode normalization is performed, however you can use the normalizeUTF8*() functions for that.

 General strings functions and functions for replacing in strings are described separately.